2 Weeks in Italy The Best 14 Days Italy Itinerary

 If guests are traveling in summer, then plan a short day trip to Lake Garda, If you have extra time in your Itinerary.
 Lake Garda is among the most graceful lakes in Italy.
 So, it is worth seeing.

 You can stop in Siriomione on the way between Milan and Verona If you can easily change the hotels.
-But take account of that no direct train is available from Verona to Milan.
+But take into account that no direct train is available from Verona to Milan.

 This is the best half-day trip and contains a boat trip on the lake.
 Do you really want to go on such a magnificent tour?